Climate Change: Targets

 What are Avoided Emissions?

-Evaluation of the amount of avoided emissions by calculating the difference between the CO2 emissions of our products manufactured in the evaluation year up to the end of their life and the CO2 emissions of the baseline scenario.
-This category covers avoidance in the form of materials and other products that are essential for EVs and other final products.
+This approach evaluates annual avoided emissions by calculating the difference between CO2 emissions from our products manufactured over their entire lifecycle, compared to emissions under a baseline scenario.
+This category includes materials and other products essential for EVs and similar end-use products.

-Stock basis (Single year)
+Stock Basis (Single Year)

 The term “avoided emissions” includes not only the amount of carbon avoided by our products and services, but also the amount of carbon captured and removed.